ruoyangW-dev/conveyor/docs/tutorial/schema.rst

                         tableFields: (R) [str] # List of fields on the target model to display when displaying a table on the detail page.
 Found at schemaJSON.modelName.fields.fieldName.type.tableFields.
 Passed as props to <DetailValue>.

                     }
-                    choices: (AG) Obj { # If this is a choice field, maps out valeus & their labels 'choice_value' : 'choice_label'
+                    choices: (AG) Obj { # If this is a choice field, maps out values & their labels and overrides default.
+Called by schema.getEnumLabel({ modelName, fieldName, value? }) and schema.getEnumChoices(modelName, fieldName).
+Called by getRowFields, <FieldEnum>, and <InputInnerCore> components
+                        'choice_value' : 'choice_label'

                     }
+                    choiceOrder: list # Defines order choices display.
+Called by schema.getEnumChoiceOrder(modelName, fieldName).
+Used in <InputInnerCore> component
                     displayConditions: (O) {
                         detail: # A function that evaluates to true or false to determine if the field will display on a detail page.
 Called by schema.shouldDisplayDetail({ modelName, fieldName, node, customProps }).
 Determines whether <DetailAttributeList> returns a component or null
                         index: # A function that evaluates to true or false to determine if the field will display in an index table.
 Called by shouldDisplayIndex({ modelName, fieldName, node, customProps }.
 Determines whether <ThFootList>, <THList>, and <TDList> returns a component or null